andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/01-first-response-flow.md

 ---

+## Common Mistakes
+- Skipping scene safety and entering traffic, fire, or unstable structures; becoming a second casualty.
+- Treating minor wounds before life‑threats; not following MARCH‑E.
+- Leaving patients on cold ground; rapid hypothermia worsens outcomes.
+- Unnecessary movement of suspected spinal injuries without clear benefit.
+- Delaying the call for help; failing to give exact location and patient count early.
+- Poor documentation: No times for TQ/application or changes in status.

 ## Key Takeaways
 - Safety first; your first patient is you.
 Control hazards or retreat.
 - Use MARCH‑E to find and fix life‑threats before anything else.